diego4lbarracin/diego4lbarracin/README.md

 ###

 <p align="left">My name is Diego and I'm a third year Systems Engineering (direct translation from Spanish but it is like Computer Science) student @ Pontificia Universidad Javeriana in BOG.
-I was born and raised in EYP, CAS, CO, but I moved to BOG, CO almost 3 years ago. <br> "I know for a fact that I'm not the best, but I'm working my @zz off to be of them."</p>
+I was born and raised in EYP, CAS, CO, but I moved to BOG, CO almost 3 years ago. <br> "I know for a fact that I'm not the best, but I'm working my @zz off to be one of them."</p>

 ###